nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures_2.md

 ### Overall prescribing for care home patients aged 65 and over

-__The number of patients aged 65 years and over who received prescription items in care homes increased each year, as did the number of prescription items and drug cost.__
+__The number of patients aged 65 years and over who received prescription items in care homes increased each year.
+The number of prescription items and drug cost increased also.__

 There was an estimated monthly average of 323,000 care home patients aged 65 years and over receiving at least one prescription item in 2023/24.
 They received around 40 million prescription items at a drug cost of £396 million.